Mark your calendar: Upcoming events in the Lynchburg area (copy)

 Dance Theatre of Harlem, 7:30 to 9:30 p.m. at the Academy Center of the Arts in downtown Lynchburg.
 Dance Theatre of Harlem is a leading dance institution with a professional touring company, a leading studio school, and a national and international education and community outreach program.
 Founded in 1969 by Arthur Mitchell and Karel Shook, Dance Theatre of Harlem is considered “one of ballet’s most exciting undertakings” (The New York Times).
 Tickets range in price from $10 plus taxes and fees to $100 plus taxes and fees.
 For more information, contact the Box Office at (434) 846-8499.

 Christian Q. @Hot Shots, 7 p.m.
-13360 Booker T Washington Highway, Moneta.
+13360 Booker T Washington Hwy, Moneta.
 Christian Quesenberry, local SML singer/songwriter is returning to the Hot Shots stage, covering a variety of genres and music styles.

 The Jared Stout Band @ The Clubhouse, 8 to 11:30 p.m. at the Clubhouse Bar & Billiards, 21174 Timberlake Road, Lynchburg.
 The Jared Stout Band is an alt-country band based out of southwestern Virginia.
 Formed in 2018, they became an area favorite winning the 2020 Rockn to Lockn competition.
 Tickets are $10 at the door.
 For more information, visit www.thejaredstoutband.com.